As part of a new series we’ll call The Best of The Bearded Iris, the following is my most popular post of 2013 (originally published January 9, 2013).

 Honest to Pete.
 I could not make it up if I tried.

-Jeff Rossen of NBC’s Today Show did a special report about this very thing this morning.
+Jeff Rossen of NBC’s Today Show did a special report about this very thing.
 And no, “it’s not a joke,” says Rossen.

 The special report even included an animated graphic to help us fully comprehend the inherent danger of stainless steel water bottles: